oatlog/oatlog/doc/report/main.typ

 #TODO[Elaborate and forward reference]
 /*

-This section discusses oatlog in detail, including how it is used, what it can do and how it is implemented.
+This section discusses Oatlog in detail, including how it is used, what it can do and how it is implemented.

 == Egglog-compatible external interface